 - YES!
-To work out what to do, the Family Court judge has to make sure: - What the child wants is taken into account - The child's lawyer should meet with the child to find out what they want (unless there is a very good reason not to do so) - The court will be primarily guided by what is in the welfare and best interests of a child in making a decision.
+To work out what to do, the Family Court judge has to make sure: - What the child wants is taken into account - The child is given reasonably opportunity to participate in decision making - The child's lawyer is suitably qualified, assessed on cultural background, training, and experience to represent the child - The child's lawyer should meet with the child to find out what they want (unless there is a very good reason not to do so) - The court will be primarily guided by what is in the welfare and best interests of a child in making a decision.
 There is no presumption the mother will get the children